hartmut27/id_u8nv97m416f3/README.md

 # What's about

-Depending on your Console or IDE application, `ANSI` colors might be displayed differently in Console Log Outputs.
+Depending on your Console or IDE application and your operating system, `ANSI` colors might be displayed differently in Console Log Outputs.

 Here is a small `Scala` test frame helping identify `ANSI` color codes by example printout ("rainbowing").